iterate-ch/docs/Cyberduck/Share.md

 Share Files
 ===

 Many storage providers have an option to share a file with a third party without access to your account with a publicly accessible link.
-With some providers, the link is auto expiring and no longer valid after a given period or a password can be set required to download the file.
+Depending on the provider, the link may be auto expiring and no longer valid after a given period or a password can be set required to download the file.

 # Availability of Upload and Download Shares